 New Zealand Gambling Commission

-By Amelia Smith - Updated 13/02/2024 - Estimated reading time: 9 minutes.
+By Amelia Smith - Last modified 15/01/2025 - Estimated reading time: 6 minutes.

 Table of contents

-Online gambling regulation in New Zealand
+Online Gambling Regulation in New Zealand

-According to current legislation and the Gambling Act, New Zealand residents are allowed to gamble for real money at licensed online casinos based outside of New Zealand as long as they include their winnings in their tax filings.
-A problem gambling levy will be applied to all profits.
+Under the current legislation, the New Zealand Lottery Commission offers online lottery games, and TAB provides legal online betting on horse racing.
+Residents are permitted to gamble for real money at licensed online casinos based outside of New Zealand, provided they include their winnings in their tax filings.
+A problem gambling levy applies to all profits.

-Many international online casinos include New Zealand or NZ in their names or even have .co.nz URL extensions.
-However, none of them are actually local New Zealand businesses and they just cater their marketing heavily towards Kiwi players.
-These types of sites complete casino licensing applications with other jurisdictions.
+Some international online casinos incorporate "New Zealand" or "NZ" in their branding or use .co.nz URL extensions.
+However, none of them are actually local New Zealand businesses; they tailor their marketing towards Kiwi players and obtain licenses from other jurisdictions.

 Malta Gaming Authority